-Patrick Kennedy is an Associate in Buchalter's Real Estate Practice and a member of the Community Development Finance Industry Group.
+Patrick Kennedy is a member of Buchalter's Real Estate and Community Development Finance Industry Groups.
 He can be reached at pkennedy@buchalter.com or 213.891.5042.

 This alert is published as a service to our clients and friends.
 The material contained here is provided for informational purposes only and is not intended to constitute advertising, solicitation or legal advice.
 The views expressed herein are solely those of the authors and do not necessarily reflect the views of Buchalter or its clients.
 For more information, visit www.buchalter.com.